-A condition of an order of pretrial release for a pending criminal charge.
-The Act allows a court to issue an order of temporary pretrial detention based only on a showing that the defendant has violated a condition of pretrial release in a pending criminal case.
-However, as elaborated in Article 4, the Act requires more before a court may issue an order of pretrial detention that presumably lasts until adjudication.
+A condition of an order of pretrial release for anya pending criminal-charge.
+The actAct allows a court to issue aan order of temporary pretrial detention-order based only on a showing that the defendant has violated a condition of pretrial release in a pending case.
+However, as elaborated, infra, in Article 4, the actAct requires more before a court may issue aan order of pretrial detention-order that presumably lasts until adjudication.
 The latter order follows a procedurally robust detention hearing, at which the government has more opportunity to demonstrate that a defendant poses a sufficiently high and unmanageable release risk, and the defendant has the opportunity to contest that showing.

-Extremely likely that the individual will not appear in a case in which the individual is charged with a felony.
-As indicated in subsection 102(6), supra, the term "not appear" corresponds in meaning with "nonappearance", both of which relate to a failure to appear in court "without the intent to avoid or delay adjudication".
-Here, the Act limits a court's ability to detain when the relevant risk is nonappearance, as opposed to a risk of absconding, obstructing justice, violating an order of protection, or dangerousness.
-The logic is that a court should almost always be able to rely upon practical assistance, voluntary supportive services, or restrictive conditions of release to minimize the likelihood of failures to appear that lack an intent to avoid or delay adjudication.
-Therefore, the Act does not authorize detention in a subfelony case where the risk is nonappearance (unless the individual has violated a condition of release for a pending criminal charge, under subsection 308(a)(2)).
-In sum, this provision permits the court to detain for nonappearance, but only in felony cases where the defendant is extremely likely to not appear.
-(In states that already prohibit detention in non-felony cases, the bracketed language in subsection 308(a)(2) is unnecessary.)

-In a record.
+The court shall state Extremely likely that the individual will not appear in a record why 1 2 no less restrictive condition case in which the individual is sufficient charged with a felony.
+As 3 indicated in subsection 102(6), supra, the term "not appear" corresponds in meaning with 4 "nonappearance", which is defined as "fail to address the appear in court as required without the 5 intent to avoid or delay adjudication".
+Here, the Act limits a court's ability to detain when the 6 relevant risk is nonappearance, as opposed to a risk of absconding, obstructing justice, violating 7 an order of protection, or dangerousness.
+The logic is that a court should almost always be able 8 to rely upon practical assistance, voluntary supportive services, or conditions of release to 9 minimize the likelihood of failures to appear that lack an intent to avoid or delay adjudication 10 ("nonappearance," as defined subsection in 102(6), supra).
+Therefore, the Act does not authorize detention in a sub-felony case where the risk is nonappearance (unless the individual 11 12 has violated a condition of release for a pending charge, under subsection 308(a)(2)).
+In sum, 13 this provision permits the court to detain, but only in felony cases where the defendant 14 is extremely likely to not appear.
+(In states that already prohibit detention in non-felony cases, 15 the bracketed language in subsection 308(a)(2) is unnecessary.)
+16 17 In a record.
 This requirement mirrors the requirement in Section 306 that the court articulate why a restrictive condition on the individual's pretrial liberty is necessary.
-As in Section 306, an oral statement is sufficient if the proceedings are audio-recorded or transcribed.
-See the Comment to Section 306, supra.

-[ARTICLE] 4
+18 As in Section 306, a verbalan oral statement is sufficient if the proceedings are audio-recorded or 19 20 transcribed.
+See the Comment to Section 306-, supra.
+21 22 23 [ARTICLE] 4 24 DETENTION HEARING SECTION 401.
+TIMING.
+25 26 (a) If the court issues an order of temporary pretrial detention under Section 308, or an 27 order of pretrial release under Section 304 and imposes a condition that results in continued 28 detention of the individual, the court shall hold a hearing to consider whether continued detention 29 of the individual should continue to be detained pending trial.
+The hearing must be held not later 30 than [72] hours after the issuance of the order.
+31 (b) The court on its own motion or on motion of the [prosecuting authority] may for good cause continue athe detention hearing for not more than [72] hours.
+32 33 -(c) The court shall continue a detention hearing on motion of the detained 34 individual.